Lakshy1106/Penetration-testing-reports/README.md

 # Penetration-testing-reports
-A repository for reports of the penetration tests I have performed.
+This repository contains the penetration test reports for the virtual machines I havehacked.
+Feel free to use these as a walkthorugh and make suggestions if possible.